amircode2007/Store-Project/README.md

 # Store-Project
-A store project in java
+A ShoppingMall project in java